- November 12-13, 2016

 Call for Papers extended to May 15, 2016.
 See below for details.

-Expanding the Circle (ETC) brings together diverse audiences of students, student life professionals, administrators, and faculty in higher education (HE) who share a commitment to LGBTQ concerns and scholarship.
+Expanding the Circle (ETC) brings together diverse audiences of students, student life professionals, administrators, and faculty in higher education who share a commitment to LGBTQ concerns and scholarship.
 Annual meetings allow and encourage participants to speak across boundaries that typically shape other professionally- or disciplinary-specific conferences.
-ETC provides a forum for sharing and extending our commitments to improving the lives, experiences, and institutional climates for LGBTQ-identified individuals - both inside and outside of the classroom.
+ETC provides a forum for sharing and extending our commitments to improving the lives, experiences, and institutional climates for LGBTQ-identified individuals—both inside and outside of the classroom.